French Polynesian Kauli Vaast and Caroline Marks of U.S. win gold at Paris Olympics surfing

 TEAHUPO’O, Tahiti (AP) — French Polynesian Kauli Vaast won the gold medal in men’s surfing while Caroline Marks from the United States won the women’s surfing gold medal on Monday at the Paris Olympics in Tahiti.

-Cheers and tears erupted from boats floating near the wave and crowds of spectators along the shore as the men’s final match ended in the afternoon as Vaast pumped his arms into the air in victory after beating Jack Robinson from Australia, who received the silver medal.
+Cheers and tears erupted from boats floating near the wave and crowds of spectators along the shore as the men’s final match ended in the afternoon.
+Vaast pumped his arms into the air in victory after beating Jack Robinson from Australia, who received the silver medal.

+“I don’t really realize it, but I just made history,” said Vaast.
+“I can’t be prouder to represent Tahiti and France at home.”

 The women’s gold medal match ended about thirty minutes later, with Marks beating Tatiana Weston-Webb from Brazil, who was awarded the silver medal.